 \begin{rk} To construct the top (or bottom) path of a band $\mathcal B$, at the beginning one can just form a product ${\mathbf x}_1\dots {\mathbf x}_n$ of the top paths ${\mathbf x}_i$-s of the cells $\pi_1,\dots,\pi_n$ (where each $\pi_i$ is a $\mathcal Z$-bands of length $1$).
 No $\theta$-letter is being canceled in the word $W\equiv\Lab({\mathbf x}_1)\dots\Lab({\mathbf x}_n)$ if $\mathcal B$ is a $q$- or $Y$-band since otherwise two neighbor cells of the band would make the diagram non-reduced.
 By Lemma \ref{tba} (2), there are no cancellations of $q$-letters of $W$ if $\mathcal B$ is a $\theta$-band.

-If $\mathcal B$ is a $\theta$-band then a few cancellations of $Y$-letters (but not $q$-letters) are possible in $W.$ (This can happen if one of $\pi_i, \pi_{i+1}$ is a $(\theta,q)$-cell and another one is a $(\theta,a)$-cell.)
+If $\mathcal B$ is a $\theta$-band then no cancellations of $q$-letters are possible in $W$ by Lemma \ref{tba} (2).
+The {\it trimmed} top/bottom label of $\mathcal B$ are the maximal subwords of the top/bottom labels starting and ending with $q$-letters.
+However a few cancellations of $Y$-letters are possible in $W.$ (This can happen if one of $\pi_i, \pi_{i+1}$ is a $(\theta,q)$-cell and another one is a $(\theta,a)$-cell.)
 We will always assume that the top/bottom label of a $\theta$-band is a reduced form of the word $W$.
 This property is easy to achieve: by folding edges with the same labels having the same initial vertex, one can make the boundary label of a subdiagram in a \vk diagram reduced (e.g., see \cite{book} or \cite{SBR}). \end{rk}

 We shall call a $\mathcal Z$-band if it is not contained in any other $\mathcal Z$-band.
 Counting the number of maximal $\mathcal Z$-bands in a diagram we will not distinguish the bands with boundaries ${\mathbf e}\iv {\mathbf q}_1{\mathbf f} {\mathbf q}_2\iv$ and ${\mathbf f} {\mathbf q}_2\iv {\mathbf e}\iv {\mathbf q}_1,$ and so every $\mathcal Z$-edge belongs to a unique maximal $\mathcal Z$-band.